WICG/turtledove/FLEDGE.md

 The `reportWin()` function's reporting happens by calling `sendReportTo()`, same as for `reportResult()`, in the short-term, but will eventually go through the Private Aggregation API.
 Once the Private Aggregation API is the only allowed reporting mechanism available in Protected Audience, the `interestGroup` object passed to `generateBid()` will be available to `reportWin()`.

 Ads often need to report on events that happen once the ad is rendered.
 One common example is reporting on whether an ad became viewable on-screen.
-We will need a communications channel to allow the publisher page or the Fenced Frame to pass such information into the worklet responsible for reporting.
-Some additional design work is needed here.
+The [Fenced Frame Ads Reporting API](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md) offers an event-level way to do this, in the short-term, while the [Extended Private Aggregaton reporting API](https://github.com/WICG/turtledove/blob/main/FLEDGE_extended_PA_reporting.md#example-1-correlating-bidding-signals-with-click-information) offers an aggregate method of doing so.

 ##### 5.2.1 Noised and Bucketed Signals